rrthomas/ruth/Cookbook.md

     $include{breadcrumb.html}

-This makes Nancy start at the next directory up from the fragment.
+This makes ruth start at the next directory up from the fragment.
 So for example, when expanding `source/places/breadcrumb.html`, it starts looking at `source/breadcrumb.html`.
 This means that the breadcrumb trail can be defined recursively: each `breadcrumb.html` fragment includes all those above it in the source tree.

-This scheme, though simple, is surprisingly flexible; this simple example has covered all the standard techniques for Nancy’s use.
+This scheme, though simple, is surprisingly flexible; this simple example has covered all the standard techniques for ruth’s use.

 ### Building the site

-The site is built by running Nancy on each page.
+The site is built by running ruth on each page.
 After building the pages, static assets are copied into the built site.

 [FIXME]: # (Explain how to serve the web site dynamically.)